-We initiated a Phase 2 clinical trial with SYNB1618 in the third quarter of 2020.
-The Phase 2 trial, referred to as the SynPheny-1 Study, is designed to evaluate safety and tolerability of a solid formulation of SYNB1618 as well as its potential to lower blood Phe levels in adult PKU patients.
-The SynPheny-1 Study is designed to be flexible, with subjects physically coming to the clinic or participating from the patient's home utilizing home healthcare services.
+We initiated a Phase 2 clinical trial, called SynPheny-1, with SYNB1618 in the third quarter of 2020, and announced positive interim analysis data from that study in September 2021.
+The Phase 2 SynPheny-1 study is designed to evaluate safety and tolerability of SYNB1618 as a lyophilized powder as well as its potential to lower blood Phe levels in adult PKU patients.
+The Phase 2 SynPheny-1 Study is designed to be flexible, with subjects physically coming to the clinic or participating from the patient's home utilizing home healthcare services.